haaochen/Guide_to_Machine_Learning/README.md

 - You can also use gradient descent (an iterative method) to find the optimal slope and y-axis intercept

-- Iterative methods start with a guess for the value then goes into a loop that imporves the guess one small step at a time
+- Iterative methods start with a guess for the value then goes into a loop that improves the guess one small step at a time

 - Linear regression can be used to create Linear Models